Programs/Upper Secondary/Combined Phys + Chem

 Can my child switch to Pure later?

 Sec 3 to Sec 4 — usually no, schools restrict it.
-Switching streams is a school decision; we'll teach you whichever you're enrolled in.
+Switching subject combinations is a school decision; we'll teach you whichever you're enrolled in.

 Is your Combined Science tuition aligned to the new GCE syllabus?